trozware/troznet/content/post/2022/swiftui-mac-2022.md

 }
 ```

 This opens a new window with the appropriate `id`.
-Unlike when using `NavigationLink`, this can open multiple copies of the same window.
+This can open multiple copies of the same window.
 If I had passed a data object to the window, it would have brought the window containing that data object to the front instead of opening a new window.
-To enforce this behavior, I changed the `WindowGroup` to this:
+To test this behavior, I changed the `WindowGroup` to this:

 ```swift
 WindowGroup(for: String.self) { _ in